Professional Services Cash Flow Gap Calculator

 Accounting Firms

-Seasonality is extreme — tax season revenue floods in Q1/Q2 but payroll is year-round.
-LOC smooths the off-season dip.
+Seasonality is extreme, tax season revenue floods in Q1/Q2.
+Payroll is year-round, so LOC smooths off-season dips.

 Marketing & PR Agencies

-Campaign costs (ad spend, production) are often fronted for clients.
+Campaign costs are often fronted for clients.
 LOCs fund those outlays before reimbursement.

 Architecture / Engineering

-Long project timelines with monthly draws create sustained gaps.
+Long project timelines with monthly draws create gaps.
 LOCs bridge between draw requests.

 IT / Technology Consulting

 Enterprise clients often have 60–90 day payment cycles.
-LOC prevents growth from being constrained by slow-paying clients.
+LOC prevents growth constraints from slow payments.

 LOC vs. Invoice Factoring for Professional Services

-Invoice factoring is another option for professional services cash flow — but a LOC is usually the better choice for established firms:
+Invoice factoring is another cash flow option.
+But a LOC is usually better for established firms.

 Frequently Asked Questions